tastybug/zettelkasten/catalog/gcp/gcp-storage.md

   * vertically max 60.000 IOPS
   * vertically max 624GB RAM per instance
   * horizontally scalable with _read replicas_
-* HA with active/passive nodes with replication being part of the write transaction; failover is managed; both instances are hidden behind a single IP
+* HA with active/passive nodes in different zones with replication being part of the write transaction; failover is managed; both instances are hidden behind a single IP
 * Backup as a service
 * Import/Export possible (unclear if there is tooling beyond what the products bring on their own)
 * Available product versions are: